-Early Literacy support position (5 hours per week), including travel:

-• Since launching the Early Learning Statewide Initiative (Ready 2 Read) in 2009, there has been a 13.8% increase in attendance at children's programs and a 35.9% increase in number of programs.
+- Early Literacy support position (5 hours per week), including travel: Since launching the Early Learning Statewide Initiative (Ready 2 Read) in 2009, there has been a 13.8% increase in attendance at children's programs and a 35.9% increase in number of programs.
 This popular program has provided training, outreach, programs, and Ready 2 Read trunks of early childhood materials to most public libraries in Montana.
 The proposed funding would support the Early Literacy position (5 hours per week) and the continuation of these efforts.
-The Early Literacy position also coordinates the Ready 2 Read Rendezvous which is described on the previous page.
+The Early Literacy position also coordinates the Ready 2 Read Rendezvous which is described on the previous page. - Early Literacy: Mind in the Making and Texting Project: The Early Learning Statewide Initiative (Ready2 Read program) that has been included in the last several years of LSTA statewide projects budgets was mistakenly overlooked when staff created proposals this year.
+This was an oversight and is included in the November, 2015 update to cover activities of the Early Literacy support position.
+This year, those activities include attendance at the Mind in the Making national conference and the creation of the Ready2Read Texting Project.

-Summer Reading Program (Manuals, PSAs, and Contract):

-• The main event of the Children's Services calendar is the long established and popular Summer Reading Program, which provides programming materials to public libraries based on a central theme, for local programs targeted for patrons of all ages from early childhood through adult.
+• Summer Reading Program (Manuals, PSAs, and Contract): The main event of the Children's Services calendar is the long established and popular Summer Reading Program, which provides programming materials to public libraries based on a central theme, for local programs targeted for patrons of all ages from early childhood through adult.
 Through this requested funding, the Early Literacy Coordinator would purchase a summer reading manual for each of Montana's public libraries and their branches.
 Additionally, this project would fund a contract for Cindy Christin, Head of Children's Services at Bozeman Public Library, to travel to the annual Collaborative Summer Reading Program conference and subsequently provide training to libraries on summer reading both in person at MLA and online in webinars.

-Trustee Training:
+Statewide Training:

-• Trustee training provides the opportunity for public library trustees to learn how to maximize their roles as local library leaders.
+- Trustee training provides the opportunity for public library trustees to learn how to maximize their roles as local library leaders.
 Focused workshop sessions on topics specifically targeted to trustee interests insure that these local library leaders are prepared to face the challenges associated with providing leadership and direction for a dynamic public library.
 Additionally, trustees are provided the opportunity to network with their colleagues across the state, to be informed about the trustee certification program, and to learn about additional resources available to them.
-These requested funds would provide training to trustees at opportune events, such as Federation meetings, and would also offer trustees travel opportunities to regional conferences.

-2015 Fall Workshops:

-• Fall Workshops has always focused on the needs of public librarians and trustees who are not able to participate in other regional conferences due to financial or travel restrictions.
+These requested funds would provide training to trustees at opportune events, such as Federation meetings, and would also offer trustees travel opportunities to regional conferences. - Fall Workshops focuses on the needs of public librarians and trustees who are not able to participate in other regional conferences due to financial or travel restrictions.
 State Library staff seeks to differentiate Fall Workshops from the professional development opportunities offered by other organizations in Montana to promote the greatest number of thriving professional development opportunities for all Montana librarians.
 With this requested funding, the 2015 Fall Workshops would once again provide needed hands-on training with an emphasis on State Library programs, critical timely content, and material that cannot be easily found elsewhere or taught online.